The Catholic Church from the very beginning has understood and professed

 fulfilled just prior to 70 AD.

-times of persecution and tribulation.
+types of persecution and tribulation at various times.
 It is said, in the last century

 more Christians were put to death for their faith than in the previous

-19 centuries put together.
-So idea that Christ is going to take His Church
+(19) nineteenth centuries put together so idea that Christ is going to take His Church

 out of the world to spare them persecution is not only unbiblical, it's